 “Agreement” means this information sharing agreement, including any amendment made by the Parties.

-“Appropriately Authorised Staff” means NZ Police employees or anyone engaged by NZ Police assigned to assess, investigate or prosecute any matter or case concerning Serious Crime to which Information shared by IR under this Agreement is or may be relevant.
+“Appropriately Authorised Staff” means a Requesting Agency’s employees or anyone engaged by a Requesting Agency assigned to assess, investigate or prosecute any matter or case concerning Serious Crime to which Information shared by IR under this Agreement is or may be relevant.

 “Assets” means any real and personal property that is or was held, or in which an interest is or was held, by a Person, including cash as defined in section 2(1) of the Financial Transactions Reporting Act 1996, in bank accounts, accounts in financial institutions, shareholdings and beneficial interests in trust.